proof88/PGE/PGE/PRRE/docpages/internal/menu-03-Visibility.md

 than VFC.
 It can actually replace VFC, and if implemented in a sophisticated way such as CHC, it can also outperform it.
 For CHC, and details of Occlusion Culling, a specific page is
 maintained: \subpage occlusion_culling.

-\subsubsection occlusion_pure_related Related PURE API
+\subsubsection occlusion_pure_related PURE Specific Info

 By default occlusion culling is enabled by PURE.
 Occluders and occludees are automatically selected, the user doesn't have to add any extra code to client application.
-Some values affecting occluder and occludee selection can be changed by some of the functions below:
+Currently the most important factor in deciding if an object is an occluder or occludee is its PRREObject3D::getBiggestAreaScaled(), compared to the average biggest area of all objects. **Some sample calculations with different methods can be checked in [PURE-occluder-selection.xlsx.](PURE-occluder-selection.xlsx)**

+Not all occludees are tested for occlusion.
+There is a hidden function PRREObject3DManager::PRREObject3DManagerImpl::isEligibleForOcclusionQuery() that decides if occlusion query will be generated for an object or not.
+Public functions related to this occluder-occludee-occlusion topic are below, some can control the automatic occluder/occludee selection:
  - PRREObject3D::isOccluder()
  - PRREObject3D::SetOccluder()
  - PRREObject3D::isOccluded()